krishnanayyappan/Mavmiles/README.md

 Mavmiles

-This is an academic project wherein a web application for Car rental system was developed and tested using jUnit & Selenium Webdriver
+This is an academic project wherein a web application for Car rental system was developed and tested using jUnit, JaCoCo, and Selenium Webdriver

 Features of this application: